louiskwt/lexilogic-web/README.md

 # Lexigram - Web App

 This is a web grame created for students to learn English vocabulary through mini games.
+The game will remain free to play and ads-free forever.

+It can be accessed [here](https://lexigramapp.com)

 Currently, it's powered by [Supabase](https://supabase.com/) and under active devlopment.

 This project also leveraged the following frontend tech: